-An overall rational for why it is important to use SEA to support the energy transition is provided in the preliminary sections of the guidance.
+An overall rationale for why it is important to use SEA to support the energy transition is provided in the Preface to the guidance.

 It is becoming increasingly clear that hydropower projects should be managed at a watershed or basin level.
-In this context, SEA can provide critical information to support better decision-making for hydropower planning and development, including identifying where there might be significant environmental and/or socio-economic risks not only at the individual project level but across the watershed.
+In this context, SEA can provide critical information to support better decision-making for hydropower planning and development, including identifying where there might be significant environmental and/or socio-economic risks not only at the individual project level, but across the entire watershed.
 This information can be particularly important to identify and assess the scale and significance of possible cumulative impacts of multiple hydropower schemes/developments.
 These impacts can arise:

-- Along individual rivers within a country (critical to understand the impacts of multiple often uncoordinated schemes/projects); - Along transboundary rivers that flow across country boundaries between countries (critical to anticipate potential disputes between countries); - Along multiple rivers in a particular catchment (critical for catchment planning); - Along multiple rivers in several catchments where inter-basin transfers are taking place; and - Across all catchments in a country (critical for national energy and hydropower planning).
+- Along individual rivers within a country (critical to understand the impacts of multiple often uncoordinated schemes/projects); - Along transboundary rivers that flow across boundaries between countries (critical to anticipate potential disputes between countries); - Along multiple rivers in a particular catchment (critical for catchment planning); - Along multiple rivers in several catchments where inter-basin transfers are taking place; and - Across all catchments in a country (critical for national energy and hydropower planning).

 - Identify and focus on key environmental and socio-economic issues and the concerns of likely affected stakeholders, including local communities, marginalised groups, and indigenous peoples.
-Major issues are discussed in detail in section 5.4 and are summarised in Table 5.3. - Identify/recommend if there are areas that should be avoided for hydropower development ('no go' areas) because of particularly high risk to the environment and/or people and local communities. - Make subsequent project-level EIAs more efficient and cheaper by addressing the big picture upstream and downstream across the watershed and, in particular, by addressing potential cumulative impacts and identifying the broader issues that individual project EIAs should focus on in more (site-specific) detail. - Engage stakeholders (along a river course, in a single or all catchments) including communities, marginalised groups and indigenous peoples which can be particularly affected by hydropower developments.
-Stakeholders should to be informed of proposed or possible policy options or plans and they should be given opportunities to provide their perspectives and present their concerns.
-This will enable key issues to be identified and verified at a basin level and to help build understanding and support for hydropower development and avoid future misunderstanding and possible conflicts.
+This could be on a national scale (for a national-level PPP), or for an individual catchment/river scale (if the SEA is catchment-based).
+Issues associated with hydropower development are discussed in detail in section 5.5 and are summarised in Table 5.3. - Identify/recommend if there are areas that should be avoided for hydropower development ('no go' areas) because of particularly high risk to the environment and/or people and local communities; or preferred areas where the risks are lower. - Inform where hydropower projects could best be sited (e.g., in particular watersheds or locations). - Inform project design (e.g., preferred type of dam given constraints in a watershed or along a river). - Make subsequent project-level EIAs/ESIAs more efficient and cheaper by addressing the big picture upstream and downstream across the watershed, and by addressing potential cumulative impacts and identifying the broader issues that individual project EIAs/ESIAs should focus on in more (site-specific) detail. - Engage stakeholders (along a river course, in a single or all catchments both upstream and downstream) including communities, marginalised groups and indigenous peoples which can be particularly affected by hydropower developments.
+Stakeholders should be informed early of proposed or possible policy options or plans and they should be given opportunities to provide their perspectives and present their concerns as early as possible.
+This will enable key issues to be identified and verified at a basin level.
+It will also help build understanding and support for hydropower development and avoid future misunderstanding and possible conflicts.
+Such misunderstanding and conflicts are in many cases, and increasingly, the root causes for early project termination.

-Section 5.5 discusses the benefits of SEA to the development and implementation of hydropower PPPs.
+Section 5.1 discusses the benefits of SEA to the development and implementation of hydropower PPPs.

-The steps and methodologies available for use in SEA are common to all SEAs, whatever they are focused on, and reflect internationally accepted standards of good practice.
-They are discussed in detail in Chapters 1 and 3 and are therefore not repeated in this chapter.
+The stages and tasks in SEA are common to all SEAs, whatever they are focused on, and reflect internationally accepted standards of good practice.
+They are discussed in detail in Chapters 1 and 2 and are therefore not repeated in this chapter.